 who was born of the Holy Ghost and the Virgin Mary;

 the third day he rose from the dead;

 he ascended into heaven, and sitteth at the right hand of the Father;

 from thence he shall come to judge the quick and the dead.

 the life everlasting.

-This teaching is difficult to believe with our limited reasoning.
-Therefore we confess what the Scripture teaches, and with the father of the boy with the unclean spirit, say, “I believe; help my unbelief!”
+This teaching is difficult to believe by way of our limited reasoning.
+Therefore, we confess what the Scripture teaches, and with the father of the boy with the unclean spirit, say, “I believe; help my unbelief!”